AdobeDocs/experience-manager-65.en/help/assets/link-sharing.md

 * If users cannot download the shared assets, check with your [!DNL Experience Manager] administrator what the [download limits](#maxdatasize) are.
 * If you cannot send email with links to shared assets or if the other users cannot receive your email, check with your [!DNL Experience Manager] administrator if the [email service](#configmailservice) is configured or not.
 * If you cannot share assets using link sharing functionality, ensure that you have the appropriate permissions.
 See [share assets](#sharelink).
+* If a shared asset is moved to a different location, its link stops working.
+Re-create the link and re-share with the users.